 How Planting Trees Can Reduce Your Carbon Footprint

-Joseph Coppolino | Aug 10, 2019 | 3 min read
+by Joe Coppolino August 10, 2019 3 min read

 Why Planting Trees Helps to Reduce Your Carbon Footprint

 There are many ways you can reduce the size of your carbon footprint: bike to work, adopt a sustainable diet, turn down your thermostat, recycle.
 All of which are great.
-But there is one way to reduce your emissions and also make your property and community more beautiful, improve water quality, and provide numerous economic and social benefits... planting trees!
+But there is one way to reduce your emissions and also make your property and community more beautiful, improve water quality, and provide numerous economic and social benefits...planting trees!

 Wondering how?
 Here are just a few ways in which trees can help to flatten carbon emissions: